department-of-veterans-affairs/va.gov-team/products/identity/Inherited Proofing/MHV Inherited Proofing/README.md

 **I want** to use modern, secure Credential Service Providers (CSPs) **So that** I can ensure that my information is safe when accessing VA services.

-As we continue to evolve the VA.gov ecosystem,legacy Credential Service Providers (CSP's) do not meet customer experience and security objectives prioritized by the administration in the EO on improving customer experience.
+As we continue to evolve the VA.gov ecosystem, legacy Credential Service Providers (CSP's) do not meet customer experience and security objectives prioritized by the administration in the EO on improving customer experience.
 We need to migrate users to newer CSP's that do meet these objectives.
 In this specific instance, we are working to move select MyHealtheVet Premium users to Login.gov without the need to reverify their identities.

 ## Desired User Outcomes